 Presentations are private by default — only the owner can see them.
 To share a presentation, add users as editors or viewers on the presentation form.

-- Editors have the same rights as the owner: they can edit the presentation, use the builder, manage key results, and manage who else has access.
-Only Reviewer-level users (or higher) can be added as editors.
+- Editors have the same rights as the owner: they can edit the presentation, use the builder, manage findings, and manage who else has access.
+Only Architect-level users (or higher) can be added as editors.

-- Viewers have read-only access to the presentation and all of its key results.
+- Viewers have read-only access to the presentation and all of its findings.
 Any authenticated user can be added as a viewer.

 Removing all editors and viewers makes the presentation private again.